syncfusion-content/winui-docs/winui/Ribbon/Simplified-Layout.md

 ### Switching between normal and minimized state

-The Ribbon control allows to switch between normal and minimized state at runtime using the toggle button located in the lower right corner of the Ribbon.
-We can also switch by double clicking on the `RibbonTab`.
-By single click on `RibbonTab`, it enters to adorner state.
+The Ribbon control allows to switch between normal and minimized state at the runtime using the toggle button located in the lower right corner of the Ribbon.
+To Switch, double click on the `RibbonTab`.
+To enter into the adorner state, single click on `RibbonTab`.

 >N When simplified mode is enabled, toggle button is used to switch between normal and simplified layout.
-In that case, we can use the `RibbonTab` double click option to enter in minimized state.
+In that case, use the `RibbonTab` double click option to enter into minimized state.

 ![Shows the Ribbon control in minimized and adorner state](Simplified-Layout-images/Minimized-Adorner-State-Ribbon.gif)

 ### Loading in minimized state

 The Ribbon control allows to load in minimized state by using `IsMinimized` property.
-By enabling this property, we can load the Ribbon in minimized state.
+By enabling this property, the Ribbon is loaded in minimized state.

 {% tabs %}
 {% highlight xaml %}